Profiles

 Professor Staines’ research interests focus on understanding: 1) how the brain interprets, adapts to and integrates sensory inputs to guide motor behaviour, and 2) how these processes are affected by and can contribute to recovery from brain injury.

-Kayla completed her Bachelor of Kinesiology at the University of Waterloo and joined the Sensorimotor Integration and Neuroadaptive Plasticity Lab in Fall 2021 to complete her Master of Science.
+Kayla completed her Bachelor of Kinesiology at the University of Waterloo before joining the Sensorimotor Integration and Neuroadaptive Plasticity Lab in Fall 2021 to pursue her Master of Science.
+Her research focuses on the long-term effects of concussion, specifically examining how neuroplasticity—the brain’s ability to reorganize and adapt following injury—can aid in recovery.

 Simran Mughal